ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 If you want to customize the patch selection or patch options, press "Selected patches".

 > If you are prevented from changing the patch selection, you can enable the `Allow changing patch selection` toggle in the RVX Manager settings.
-To reset to the default selection, tap the "Default" button at the top of the patch selection menu.
+If you need to reset to the default selection, tap the "Default" button at the top of the patch selection menu.

 You can see examples of what some of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube).
 Note that it is a work-in-progress.

 Patches that have the ⚙️ symbol have additional settings (AKA patch options) that you can configure before patching.
 Noteable ones are the `Theme` patch and the `Custom branding icon YouTube` patch, which has [3 preset app icons](https://imgur.com/a/qlelvZk) you can choose from.

-> If you decide not to use the default selection, you still **must** include the `MicroG Support` patch for non-root installs.
+> If you decide not to use the default selection, you still **must** include the `GmsCore support` patch for non-root installs.

 When ready to patch, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 If any errors or failures occur use the button in the bottom left corner to copy the full log in order to make troubleshooting easier.